AP source: Cruz on vacation in Mexico as storm slams Texas

-DALLAS (AP) — Texas Sen. Ted Cruz has traveled to Mexico for a family vacation as his home state struggles with a powerful winter storm that left many residents without power or safe drinking water.
+DALLAS (AP) — Texas Sen. Ted Cruz traveled to Mexico on Wednesday for a family vacation as his home state struggled with a powerful winter storm that left many residents without power or safe drinking water.

-The high-profile Republican lawmaker went with his family for a long-planned trip to Cancun and was expected to return immediately, according to a source with direct knowledge of the situation who spoke on the condition of anonymity to share private conversations.
+The high-profile Republican lawmaker went for a long-planned trip to Cancun and was expected to return almost immediately, according to a source with direct knowledge of the situation who spoke on the condition of anonymity to share private conversations.

 Spokespersons for Cruz’s office did not immediately respond to request for comment Wednesday night or Thursday.

-The revelation opens Cruz to significant criticism in Texas and beyond as he contemplates the possibility of a second presidential run in 2024.
+The revelation opens Cruz, a key ally of former President Donald Trump, to fierce bipartisan criticism in Texas and beyond as he contemplates the possibility of a second presidential run in 2024.
 The two-term senator's current term expires in early 2025.

+“That’s something that he has to answer to his constituents about," state Republican Party Chairman Allen West said when asked whether Cruz’s travel was appropriate while Texans are without power and water.

+“I’m here trying to take care of my family and look after my friends and others that are still without power,” West said.
+“That’s my focus.”

 Hundreds of thousands of people in Texas woke up Thursday to a fourth day without power, and a water crisis was unfolding after winter storms wreaked havoc on the state’s power grid and utilities.